 4.1 The Audit Plan provides an estimate of the fees that will be charged to the Council and how they are calculated.
-The fee for 2019/20 is still to be determined and this is discussed within the Auditor's report.
+The fee for 2019/20 is still to be determined and this is subject to a separate report elsewhere on the Agenda.